Camp Fire San Diego - Camp CaHiTo

 • Price: All campers are required to become a Camp Fire SD member for $25.

-Parent testimonials describe Camp CaHiTo as easy to sign up for, with organized drop-off and pick-up, and say that kids get to do crafts, play, climb, and come home tired and dirty from the day’s activities.
-Parents also describe the staff as helpful and friendly and mention that trees keep the camp shady and give it an “out in the forest” feel.
+Parent testimonials describe Camp CaHiTo as easy to sign up for, with organized drop-off and pick-up, and say that kids get to do crafts, play, climb, and come home tired and dirty from the day.
+Parents also describe the staff as helpful and friendly and say their kids love the camp.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.